 This is no time to keep putting evangelism down in the name of discipleship as if spending energy on one takes away from spending energy on the other, thus falsely spiritualizing a passive approach to outreach.

 This is no time for denominations to protect outdated programs, agencies, policies, or strategies that no longer work – continuing to foist them onto churches in the name of effectiveness, self-preservation and revenue stream.

 This is no time to wave the flag of social ministry and justice issues so single-mindedly in the name of cultural acceptance and the hip factor that it becomes our collective substitute for the clear articulation of the gospel.

 In other words, this is no time to wander around looking for Entwives or spend time worrying about how to classify hobbits.

 It's time to wake up and engage the battle at hand.

 And that battle is clear: we must do whatever it takes, barring any reduction of the gospel itself, to bring this world to Christ.
 Sadly, the rise of the nones will only continue.
 Our only hope, and the heart of our Great Commission, is to stem the tide by turning the nones into wons.

 And it can happen.

-If we make that same commitment again, we may just find – as did the Ents…
+If we make the commitment as the church to do this we may just find, as did the Ents…

 … that we are strong.